Child abuse concerns raise challenging dilemmas for all health and social care professionals.

 Working in partnership

-- Understand the roles of other agencies responsible for
+- Understand the roles of other agencies responsible for protecting children.

 - Contribute promptly to child protection procedures.